 Autonomy vs Shame and Doubt

 According to Erikson each stage of development has a psychosocial crisis.
 Erikson terms the stage of toddlerhood as autonomy vs. shame and doubt.
 This stage occurs between the ages of eighteen months and three years.
-At this point, the child is developing physically and becoming more mobile and is discovering that he or she has a variety of skills and abilities like putting on clothes or shoes, playing with toys, feeding themselves etc. These skills represent the child’s growth and a sense independence or as Erikson would say, a sense of autonomy.
+At this point, the child is developing physically and becoming more mobile and is discovering that he or she has a variety of skills and abilities like putting on clothes or shoes, playing with toys, feeding themselves etc. These skills represent the child’s growth and a sense of independence or as Erikson would say, a sense of autonomy.

 A toddler’s developmental task is to become independent from their parents during this stage.
 They begin to assert their independence by walking away from their parents, guardian or caregiver, picking which toy they would love to play with and making choices about their likes and dislikes.
 As toddlers are on the quest to understand their identity, their needs and desires are made clear.
 To them, quite often it can feel like every choice they make is a new struggle (Quinn, 2018).